solo-io/gloo/docs/content/guides/integrations/knative/manual_tls.md

 ---
 title: Setting up Manual TLS
-description: Manually configure server TLS for Knative services using Gloo.
+description: Manually configure server TLS for Knative services using Gloo Edge.
 ---

 At the time of writing, Knative only exposes TLS through cert-manager, in a feature called Automatic TLS (https://knative.dev/development/serving/using-auto-tls/).
-Automatic TLS works the same with Gloo and can be enabled by following the linked tutorial.
+Automatic TLS works the same with Gloo Edge and can be enabled by following the linked tutorial.

-This guide shows how to directly configure Gloo to serve a Knative service on port 443 using server TLS.
+This guide shows how to directly configure Gloo Edge to serve a Knative service on port 443 using server TLS.
 In this model, you specify the name of a TLS-cert secret (and optional SNI domains) on the *annotations* that live on your knative service.

-It assumes you've already followed the [installation guide for Gloo and Knative]({{% versioned_link_path fromRoot="/installation/knative" %}}).
+It assumes you've already followed the [installation guide for Gloo Edge and Knative]({{% versioned_link_path fromRoot="/installation/knative" %}}).

 ### Before you start